There are plenty of things you can do to be safer during this time

 - What limits or boundaries could you set on alcohol and other drug use in your household?

 - Keep being hygienic by ensuring you don’t share anything.
 This includes cigarettes, joints, and equipment used for injecting, vaping, or smoking.
 COVID-19 is spread through droplets so sharing equipment means you risk infection and spreading the virus.
-This is especially important to remember if you are planning on extending your bubble under alert level 3.

 - How will you know if your use is affecting others in your household?